By: Allen Smith

 - Spread axle trailers are commonly used in the trucking industry in order to better distribute weight, providing a safer and legal loading option.
 Side underride guards could restrict the use of such axle/tandem movements, hindering the operational efficiency and safety of the trailer and the load it’s carrying.
 Side underrides would also limit a driver’s ability to easily inspect equipment located under the trailer, including critical safety systems.

 Response: Guards are designed for each particular trailer with engineers taking into account each individual design.
 In such trailers, the axle/tandem area would not be covered, allowing the ability for tandem movement and again, with the 16″ height placement, the ability to inspect under the trailer remains accessible.

 Marianne and Jerry Karth, along with Lois Durso were our guests on the recent Ask The Trucker “LIVE” program and provided much more details and facts regarding the above concerns.

-You can listen to the program via: Underride Protection Act of 2017- Truck RearGuards & SideGuards.
+Listen to the program via: Underride Protection Act of 2017- Truck RearGuards & SideGuards.

 Both sites include many photos and videos pertaining to their research focusing on the above opposing talking points as well.

 Underride Guards a compilation of helpful resources

 © 2018, Allen Smith.
 All rights reserved.